-- [Full name author A] and [full name author B] contributed equally to this work. - [Full name author A] and [full name author B] contributed equally to this work and share first authorship. - [Full name author A] and [full name author B] share senior authorship. - [Full name author A] and [full name author B] share first authorship.
+- [Full name author A] and [full name author B] contributed equally to this work. - [Full name author A] and [full name author B] contributed equally to this work and share first author-ship - [Full name author A] and [full name author B] share senior authorship. - [Full name author A] and [full name author B] share first authorship.

 If you include the name of a group or consortium in your author list, please clearly identify the group members.
 Please note that as per the publisher's policy, no author list changes are permitted after acceptance of a manuscript.

-Title and short title
+• Title and short title

-Provide a descriptive, concise and comprehensible main title as well as an abbreviated form of the main title (running head) with no more than 40 characters (including blanks).
+Provide a descriptive, concise and comprehensible main title, preferably at most 20 words long.
+All words in the title should begin with an upper-case letter except articles, conjunctions and prepositions.
+Example: "The Advantages and the Disadvantages of Reading Kant as a Cartesian in Light of Hegel's Critique".
+Please provide an abbreviated form of the main title (running head) as well with no more than 50 characters (including blanks).
 The short title will be displayed on the top of each page of the final version.

-The article title and subtitle should be in sentence case.
-Use lowercase letters after colon.
+The article title and subtitle should be in title case.
+Use uppercase letters after colon.